Aetherinox/obsidian-gistr/CONTRIBUTING.md

 <br />

 ## Contributing
+If you are looking to contribute to this project by actually submit your own code; please review this section completely.
+There is important information and policies provided below that you must follow for your pull request to get accepted.

 The source is here for everyone to collectively share and colaborate on.
 If you think you have a possible solution to a problem; don't be afraid to get your hands dirty.

-Unless you are fixing a known bug, we strongly recommend discussing it with our team via a GitHub issue before getting started to ensure your work does not conflict with future plans.

 All contributions are made via pull requests.
-To make a pull request, you will need a GitHub account; if you are unclear on this process, see [GitHub's documentation on forking and pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+To create a pull request, you need a GitHub account.
+If you are unclear on this process, see [GitHub's documentation on forking and pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Pull requests should be targeted at the master branch.

 <br />

-### Pull requests eligible for review
+### Before Submitting Pull Requests

 - Follow the repository's code formatting conventions (see below);
 - Include tests that prove that the change works as intended and does not add regressions;
 - Document the changes in the code and/or the project's documentation;
--   Pass the CI pipeline;
+- Your PR must pass the CI pipeline;
+- When submitting your Pull Request, use one of the following branches:
+  - For bug fixes: `main` branch
+  - For features & functionality: `development` branch
--   Include a proper git commit message following the [Conventional Commit Specification](https://conventionalcommits.org/en/v1.0.0/#specification).
+- Include a proper git commit message following the [Conventional Commit Specification](https://www.conventionalcommits.org/en/v1.0.0/#specification).

 <br />

-If all of these items are checked, the pull request is ready to be reviewed and you should change the status to "Ready for review" and request review from a maintainer.
+If you have completed the above tasks, the pull request is ready to be reviewed and your pull request's label will be changed to "Ready for Review".
+At this point, a human will need to step in and manually verify your submission.

-Reviewers will approve the pull request once they are satisfied with the patch.
+Reviewers will approve the pull request once they are satisfied with the patch it will be merged.

 <br />

 ### Conventional Commit Specification

-When commiting your changes, we require you to follow the Conventional Commit Specification, described below.

-**The Conventional Commits** is a specification for the format and content of a commit message.
+When commiting your changes, we require you to follow the [Conventional Commit Specification](https://www.conventionalcommits.org/en/v1.0.0/#specification).
+The **Conventional Commits** is a specification for the format and content of a commit message.
 The concept behind Conventional Commits is to provide a rich commit history that can be read and understood by both humans and automated tools.
 Conventional Commits have the following format:

 <br />